According to the FAA publication:

 Picking a coolant for some can put you on that proverbial fence line and you’re just not sure which way to fall.
 You need your cooling fluid to prevent high pressure and air or vapor within the system.
 You need it to transfer heat away from the engine,but it also helps distribute temps more evenly too.
 Your choices for the most part are a waterless coolant or a mix like 50/50.
 The waterless coolant most often talked about is E

 Keeping it simple and effective for the common setup.

 Let's discuss prop pitch and how it affects flight characteristics.
 It can help flight characteristics or it can hinder.
 I'm often asked; What's the correct prop pitch for a specific plane?
 There is no single answer as many props are available to us today for Rotax engines and for different fuselages.
-There are, however, some commonalities and that is where we are headed in this article.
+There are, however, some commonalities and that

 Do I Have Enough Tension?